Join Here | Log In

 Immune system:

 Once you’ve been exposed to a specific virus, your immune system makes antibodies that will recognize and quickly fight off the virus when you are exposed again the next year.
-This is why kids are more likely to have symptoms with a viral infection than adults.
+This is why kids are more likely to have symptoms of a viral infection than adults.

 Genetics: